Performance is an important consideration when creating for the watch. Use the following tips to optimize your watch face.

 Display and color tips

-- Create a watch face as dark as possible.
-This can vary depending on the design of your watch face, but the darker the watch face, the less power it will consume.
-This applies to both ambient and normal mode.
-For more information see Color and brightness of a watch face.
+• Create a watch face as dark as possible.
+This can vary depending on the design of your watch face, but the darker the watch face, the less power it consumes.
+This applies to both always-on (ambient) and normal mode.
+For more information, see Color and brightness of a watch face.

 Layout tips

-- Use as few complications as possible.
-When complications receive data this keeps the system busy updating what is displayed on the watch face.
+• Make sure fewer than 8 complications are visible in both ambient and normal modes.
+When complications receive data, the system is kept busy updating what is displayed on the watch face.

 Resource tips